Language. It’s all around us. It’s vital for our everyday existence.

 It should be noted that this is just Krashen’s theory.
 While this theory is quite popular, there has been criticism and direct contradiction of certain parts of it (particularly his idea about the predictable order of grammar structures).
 Still, it’s useful to get ideas for language learning.

-This theory suggests that we should both strive to increase our second language inputs (like by watching video clips on FluentU and going through books for reading) and make sure we receive proper error correction in one form or another.
+This theory suggests that we should both strive to increase our second language inputs and make sure we receive proper error correction in one form or another.

 As this selection of important theories should make clear, the subset of linguistics which deals with language learning is both wide and deep.